 In order to provide power for motors on the trolley, a power house was built within the tower on the Widnes side.
 Approach roads of 320 feet on the Widnes side and 470 feet on the Runcorn side were built.

-Construction was completed in 1905 at a cost of £130,000.
+Construction was completed in 1905 at a cost of £130,000 (equivalent to £12.89 million in 2023 – Bank of England inflation calculator).
 The transporter bridge was opened (in the absence of King Edward VII who was indisposed) by Sir John Brunner on 29 May 1905.

 During the following years there were problems both with the functioning of the bridge and with its financing.
 The Company could not make it pay and in 1911 it was sold to Widnes Corporation.